seancdavis/seancdavis-com/www/src/blog/posts/2015-05-14-a-product-you-can-build-in-a-day-that-you-shouldnt-build-in-a-day.md

 ---
 title: A Product You Can Build in a Day That You Shouldn't Build in a Day
 tags: []
 description: It's easy for time to get away from you when you're building one of your brilliant ideas.
 Here's a way to put valuable constraints on yourself and your team.
+image: /blog/default/default-blue-02.png
 ---

 I had an idea.